 The head of a utilities district called The Consulting Team for help with a new supervisor.
 Although he showed high potential in technical matters, his dictatorial management style created problems for his team and the organization.
 We coached him on the basics of supervision, developing trust and respect with his team, and practicing listening skills to resolve and defuse conflict.
 A three-month check-in found the supervisor excelling in his job and back on track with his boss’s expectations.

-Assessments and Tools
+Assessments and Tools:

 Communication Style Assessment (DiSC):

-Learning your own style and creating rapport with other styles.
-The DiSC profile, published by Wiley, is a non-judgmental well-researched tool used for discussion of people’s behavioral differences.
+Learning your own style and and creating rapport with other styles.
+The DiSC profile, published by Wiley, is a non-judgmental well-researched tool used for discussion of people's behavioral differences.
 When you participate in a DiSC program, you are asked to complete a series of questions that produce a detailed report about your personality and behavior.

 Setting goals, metrics, tracking progress, accountability.
+Logs can include collecting data, assessing progress, and making adjustments.

-Conflict Resolution Model
+Conflict Resolution and Agreement Model:

-Solving problems with specific tools.
+Solving problems with specific tools, including developing mutual agreements.

 Newly Promoted Leader Needs Emotional Intelligence: